UC Riverside Welcomes Homeschooled and Non-Traditionally Educated Students

 Examples of non-traditional educational settings include those where the high school education was: primarily home-based (homeschooling); completed as home-based after leaving a traditional high school during the last year or two; a combination of courses from various sources such as high school, community college, and online programs, with or without extensive home-based education; completed early by taking the California High-School Proficiency Exam AND performing additional studies outside of class or participating in significant educational life experiences such as charity work or experience in another country; taken at a non-accredited charter school that uses innovative educational methods and doesn’t have a UC-approved course list; any other novel educational approach to learning in a setting other than a regularly attended classroom.

-UCR has developed a special admission program for homeschooled and other non-traditionally educated students in recognition of the depth of learning and socialization benefits they have gained.
+UCR is the only University of California/California State University with an explicit homeschool admissions policy.
+UCR developed this special admission program for homeschooled and other non-traditionally educated students in recognition of the depth of learning and socialization benefits they have gained.
 Students who have received an innovative, customized, or self-determined education, which includes real-life learning experiences, may not only have obtained an excellent education but may also have developed the personal character and vision that can lead to success in college and life.
 Such qualities include: maturity and self-discipline, leadership skills, creativity and ingenuity, an intrinsic motivation to learn, determination, a desire to volunteer or perform community service, an interest in the exploration of other cultures and languages, and a possession of clear and achievable goals.
 These characteristics provide excellent foundations for pursuing an education at UCR, and UCR is likewise a good fit for such students.

 Founded in 1907 as the UC Citrus Experiment Station, a pioneer in biological pest control, UC Riverside is now a major research institution and national center for the humanities with a current undergraduate and graduate enrollment of nearly 21,000.
 Some of the world’s most important research collections on citrus diversity and entomology, as well as science fiction and photography, are located at UC Riverside.
 Key areas of research include nanotechnology, genomics, environmental studies, digital arts, and sustainable growth and development.
 UCR provides many research opportunities for undergraduates as well as cutting-edge knowledge in the classroom.
 All of this excellence lies within a tight-knit community of recreation and social opportunities that meet every student interest, convenient shopping and entertainment, and nearby beaches, mountains, and desert.
 The 1,200-acre park-like main campus is located in the heart of inland Southern California, with a branch campus of 20 acres in Palm Desert.